 But what really differentiates this luxury lodge from others is the environment.
 Having negotiated the Lindis Pass we had turned off the main highway onto Birchwood Road and continued on a gravel road for 20 kilometres, up the glacial valley.
 The rawness and remoteness of this location is the magic, with 6,000 hectares of Ben Avon Station as a playground.
 During our stay, we ventured out on several occasions to hike on the property and also e-biked.
 The rugged landscape and winding river, renowned for great fly-fishing, creates a very soulful experience.
 Although we didn’t ride, a stable of 16 horses is available for riding as well as any number of excursions including Aoraki, Mt Cook heli-experience and much more.

 With a choice of accommodation, we opted for one of the three pods, the newest additions to the lodge.
 Each pod is completely stand-alone and private.
 Primarily constructed from glass the 18 square metre pods are self-contained, with a king bed, ensuite and outside bath.
 They create a real connection to the wilderness, just what I was looking for.
+They are also in the process of constructing a spa, however it’s running behind schedule due to Covid.

-The lodge also has five suites in the main building, somewhat different from the pods.
+The lodge has five suites in the main building, somewhat different from the pods.
 They are spacious with more amenities and luxury.

 With overseas visitors unable to come to New Zealand The Lindis is offering a local special until November 2020 starting from $770 NZD pp a night, inclusive of pre-dinner drinks and canapes, dinner and breakfast.